-a General in-1854.
-DEATH OF THE REGIUS PROFESSOR OF MEDICINE AT OXFORD.-James Ady, Ogle, M.D., Regius and Aldrichian Professor of Medicino, Tomline's Projector and Aldrichian Professor of Anatomy, and Clinical Proyou will be able to draw out : but if you adopt a system | of continually exhausting, without replenishing, the land, like the bank, will meet you with the unpleasant response, 'No effects.'
+LADY LONDONDERRY AND HER TENANT FARMERS.-A dinner was given at Caffliclough Town Hall, on Thursday week, by the Marchieness of Londonderry, to about three hundred of the tenant farmers, on her Garron Tower estates.
+In the speech which she read to them, she said: - " My farming experience is but small, limited to what I gather from my visits amongst you, which this year, as before, I have been glad to accomplish, and from Oxform.
+James Ady, Ogle, M.D., Regius and Aldri | such information as I have collected from the reports o chian Professor, of Medicine, Tomline's Projector and others; but it appears to me that the land is like a perand the second of the second o costs and writing rate to the account of the state of the section of the section were compared to the second the second of the second of you will be able to draw out; but if you adopt a system of continually exhausting, without replenishing, the land, like the bank, will meet you with the unpleasant response, 'No effects.'
 Thus, for your own sakes, I would advise you to avail yourselves of every attainable improvement; and, I am sure, with advancing agricultural knowledge, you will, ere long, reap the advantage of your perseverance and industry."
 Her Grace also alluded, with regret, to the evil results arising from drunkenness.